softwareguru/istio-events/2022/content/partners.md

 ---
-title: Partners
+title: Sponsors and partners
 url: "/partners"
 layout: partners
 ---

-Thank you to our partners
+Thank you to our sponsors and partners.